-Professor Masateru Taniguchi, The Institute of Scientific and Industrial Research
+Professor Masateru Taniguchi, Department of Bio-Nanotechnology, The Institute of Scientific and Industrial Research

 "Technology with staying power developing biotechnology that can be used for centuries to come"